catdeal3r/ChromeX/README.md

 </div>

-- **What's this?**: This is recreation of ChromeOS, made in quickshell for wayfire.
-It was designed to also fit with the Material 3 Expressive design language, and also a few other tweaks ...
+- **What's this?**: This is a combination of ChromeOS, Material 3 Design, and GNOME, all put together with quickshell on niri.
 - **This looks cool; should I use it?**: Not yet.
-Many things are not complete, including a settings menu, network and bluetooth menus, the launcher, and the notification history + calendar.
+Many things are not complete, including a settings menu, network and bluetooth menus, and calendar.
 It's best if you wait until those have been made.

 ## Table of Contents
 - [Showcase](#showcase)